n3dst4/fizzbuzz-cli/README.markdown

 You're reading it!
 Useful code has as few barriers to entry as possible (see Installability above).
 So to do well, a package should have a README that explains what it does, and has at least a minimal usage example.

+### Demo

+In line with the philosophy of removing barriers to entry, there's a demo page (provided by [TonicDev](https://tonicdev.com/n3dst4/fizzbuzz)) so anyone can go and have a play.

 ### Continuous Integration: Travis CI